instadeepai/jumanji/README.md

 If you use Jumanji in your work, please cite the library using:
 ```
 @software{jumanji2022github,
-  author = {Clément Bonnet and Donal Byrne and Victor Le and Laurence Midgley
+  author = {Clément Bonnet and Daniel Luo and Donal Byrne and Sasha Abramowitz
-        and Daniel Luo and Cemlyn Waters and Sasha Abramowitz and Edan Toledo
+        and Vincent Coyette and Paul Duckworth and Daniel Furelos-Blanco and
-        and Cyprien Courtot and Matthew Morris and Daniel Furelos-Blanco
+        Nathan Grinsztajn and Tristan Kalloniatis and Victor Le and Omayma Mahjoub
-        and Nathan Grinsztajn and Thomas D. Barrett and Alexandre Laterre},
+        and Laurence Midgley and Shikha Surana and Cemlyn Waters and Alexandre Laterre},
   title = {Jumanji: Industry-Driven Hardware-Accelerated RL Environments},
   url = {https://github.com/instadeepai/jumanji},
-  version = {0.1.5},
+  version = {0.2.0},
-  year = {2022},
+  year = {2023},
 }
 ```